shaiguitar/haml-i18n-extractor/README.md

 2) place a tmp haml file.
 3) pass, move on to the next haml file.

-Run the binary and see!
+Then it will ask you on a line-per-line basis if you wish to replace that line or not.
+It's WIP, but it does work, so - Run the binary and see!

 ## Example output